Death of Rebecca Zahau: Background

 In 2008, Zahau began dating Jonah Shacknai, the CEO of Medicis Pharmaceutical, while she was still married to Nalepa.
-Shacknai's position at Medicis made him the ninth-highest-paid CEO in Arizona, earning $6.4 million in 2010.
+In 2010, Shacknai was the ninth-highest-paid CEO in Arizona, earning $6.4 million.
 He had two previous marriages.
 His first marriage to Kimberly James resulted in a divorce and a three-year custody fight over the couple's two children.
-He had a son, Maxfield Aaron "Max" Shacknai (June 7, 2005 – July 16, 2011), with second wife Dina Romano.
+He had a son, Maxfield Aaron "Max" Shacknai (born June 7, 2005), with second wife Dina Romano.

 Overview

 Max's death

-On July 11, 2011, Zahau, Max, and Zahau's teenaged sister, Xena, were at the Spreckels Mansion in Coronado, California, which Shacknai used as a summer estate.
+On July 11, 2011, Zahau, Max, and Zahau's teenaged sister, Xena, were at the Ocean Boulevard Beach House Mansion (built for John D. Spreckels and referred to in coverage as the Spreckels Mansion) in Coronado, California, which Shacknai used as a summer estate.
 At some point during that day, Max fell face-first over a second-floor banister, suffering injuries to his spinal cord and facial bones, the former of which affected his heart rate and breathing.
 Zahau said she was in the bathroom at the time; she found Max moments later, and Xena called 9-1-1.
 Max was not breathing and unresponsive, and was taken to Rady Children's Hospital in San Diego.
 He died on July 16 due to brain damage caused by oxygen deprivation resulting from his injuries.

 On July 26, investigators ruled Max's death as an accident, speculating that he somehow tripped.
 However, a trauma doctor who examined the child prior to his death and autopsy stated to police that he did not believe the injuries from his fall were consistent with the cardiac arrest and brain swelling experienced by him, suggesting that Max may have suffocated prior to his fall.